-Access via SSH is possible (see SSH repositories), but in case you need to access more than one repository, you will hit a GitHub limitation on allowed SSH key usage (since one key can be used only for one repository).
+Access via SSH is possible (see SSH repositories), but in case you need to access more than one repository, you will hit a GitHub limitation on allowed SSH key usage (since each key can be used only once).

 In case the Push branch is not set, the project is forked and changes pushed through a fork.
 In case it is set, changes are pushed to the upstream repository and chosen branch.